 Please offer constructive criticism as part of your discussion, and remember to be respectful and polite.
+But also be critical!
+You need to reflect (in a friendly, collegial manner) on the work of your classmates and help them with their work!
 This is part of your grade.

 When working with Discussion Boards, you may need to click "Collect" to read everything.
 Some items sometimes cannot be read on the default display.
 Your grades on individual assignments will appear in the "Grade Center" as soon as I input them.

-I provide feedback on Assignments 1-8.
+I provide feedback on Assignments 1-10.
 Please post on the Discussion Board if you are having trouble accessing attachments with comments.